gitworkflows/devpod/memory-bank/systemPatterns.md

-# System Patterns: Gitpod
+# System Patterns: Devpod

 ## System Architecture

-Gitpod follows a microservices architecture composed of several key components that work together to provide the complete development environment platform.
+Devpod follows a microservices architecture composed of several key components that work together to provide the complete development environment platform.
 The system is designed to be:

 - **Scalable**: Handles many concurrent users and workspaces
 - **Resilient**: Maintains availability despite component failures